Many Teenagers suffer from crippling Anxiety. And many Parents Forget Just How Hard it is To Be A Teenager

 Find a nice quiet place in the house or yard where the two of you can talk in private.
 Even if you can’t help them with their problems, just getting it off their chest can make a huge difference.

 Teenagers are very good at hiding what they are feeling.
 So you may not automatically realise that your teen is suffering from anxiety.
-Some indicators include:
+Anxiety is very real and very debilitating.
+And if you can get in and treat it early, it will save both your teenager and your family from loads of heartache.

 - They become withdrawn and avoid any social interaction or activities